wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 * Receiving updates from the master
 * Receiving and processing events from agents.
-* Sending the master last keep alives from agents and remoted's group assigments.
+* Sending the master last keepalives from agents and remoted's group assignments.

 If any integrity file is modified in a worker node, its content will be replaced with the contents the master node has.